AdobeDocs/target.zh-Hans/help/c-integrating-target-with-mac/a4t/before-implement.md

 进行故障诊断时，请务必确认 Analytics 点击中存在补充 ID。

-## 客户端分析日志记录 {#client-side}
+## Client-side Analytics logging {#client-side}

-默认情况下，当页面上包含. js、 [!DNL Experience Cloud Visitor ID Service]和 [!DNL Adobe Analytics] AppMeasurement. js时 [!DNL Target] ，只要在页面中包含正确的补充ID，就可以在后端正确进行报告和分析活动，如上述所述。您无需管理和执行任何其他操作，A4T才能正常运行。
+By default, when at.js, the [!DNL Experience Cloud Visitor ID Service], and appMeasurement.js are on the page, [!DNL Adobe Analytics] and [!DNL Target] correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above. 您无需管理和执行任何其他操作，A4T才能正常运行。

-但是，有时您可能希望更多地控制何时和如何发送与用于报告用途相关 [!DNL Target][!DNL Analytics] 的分析数据。您可能有一个内部分析工具，用于内部用途，但还希望通过您的内部分析产品将分析数据发送到 [!DNL Analytics] 内部分析产品，以便组织的其他成员继续用作 [!DNL Analytics] 可视报告源。请参阅 [步骤7：在Analytics for Target实施中](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) 的所有站点页面上引用. *js或mbox. js以* 了解更多信息。
+However, there are cases when you might want to have more control on when and how to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes.
+You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to [!DNL Analytics] via your in-house analytics product so that other members of your organization can continue to utilize [!DNL Analytics] as a visual reporting source.
+See [Step 7: Reference at.js or mbox.js on all site pages](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics for Target Implementation* for more information.